rootcurve/legit.github.io/_posts/1871-09-01-the-steamer-mississippi-is-aground-(1-sep-1871).md

 ---
-title: The steamer Mississippi is aground (1 Sep 1871)
+title: The steamer Mississippi is aground
 tags:
   - sep 1871
 ---